LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Provides a secure and auditable way to establish temporary SSH sessions to EC2 instances by injecting a one-time-use public key into the instance at connection time for a short-lived session.
   * Logs are available via CloudTrail for auditing purposes.
   * When used without Session Manager, EC2 Instance Connect requires the instance to have a public IP address, and connections are made over the internet via the public IP.
-  * Ideal for temporary administrative access to public instances without the need to distribute or manage long-term SSH key pairs.
+  * Ideal for temporary administrative access to public instances without the need to distribute or manage long-term SSH key pairs that can be revoked immediately.

 #### SSM Parameter Store:
   * Can be used to store secrets